-Prerequisite(s): a 2000-level history course or third-year

-standing and 1.0 credit in history.
+Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.

 Themes in Indigenous History

 Key themes in the history of North America's indigenous peoples.
 Topics may include land and treaties, religious encounters, the law, cultural identity, and transnational indigenous experiences(Field c).